Velocidex/velociraptor-web/content/_index/unique_value_2.md

 Velociraptor works on macOS, Windows, Linux, FreeBSD, and others.
 Velociraptor is distributed as a statically linked single binary.
-This ensures it does not require runtime dependencies or libraries to be present on the system making it easy to deploy with SCCM or Windows build in group policy technology.
+This ensures it does not require runtime dependencies or libraries to be present on the system making it easy to deploy with SCCM or Windows' built in group policy technology.